LEO0331/craftfocus/docs/E2E_REPORT.md

 - The login page now includes a lightweight animated game-flow preview above the login card.
 - The app shows a branded loading shell during startup/auth boot so first load does not look blank.
 - Room visuals and placement anchors continue to evolve; E2E selectors should prefer accessibility labels and stable route checks over pixel-perfect positions.
+The current room suite also has local fixture coverage for both room themes and 1200px, 390px, and 320px layouts.
 - Supabase-backed actions require a configured backend and valid test user.